newfyu/Braindoor/doc/README_EN.md

 - In  braindoor, a vectorstore and its indexed folders are called a knowledge base

-- When the contents of the index folder are changed, `Load` the knowledge base created in `Config / update knowledge base`.
+- When the contents of the index folder are changed, `Load` the knowledge base created in `Config`  Tab `Update knowledge base`.
 Click the `Update` button again to check and update

 - Only one index folder is allowed to be added during creation, but more folders can be added in update after creation is successful